 Be (attributes/characteristics)

 - Self aware

 - Empathetic

 - Creative and imaginative Know

 - Understand what makes us effective/less so:

 - 4Es: embodied, embedded, extended, enactive cognition

 - Cognitive amplifiers, fallibilities and biases

 More Areas to Work on in Developing Personal Effectiveness

 - Self-management

-- · Compassion, humility
+- Compassion, humility

 - Curiosity, observation

 - Opportunity discovery, problem solving, and problem understanding and (re)framing, finding and exploring alternatives

 Exercise

 With your role in mind, add to/tailor the list above:

-•

-•

-•

-•

 "[Becoming] involves the transformation of potentialities into actualities"

 - David Ray Griffin

 Technical Effectiveness

-- Systems thinking - Techniques in system design: modeling, prototyping, visualization; components, responsibilities, interactions and mechanisms; designing boundaries, interfaces and promises; abstraction and reification, observability, ... - System qualities (scalability, reliability, availability, ...) and characterizing the design envelope - Constraints and forces: role of; identifying; ... tradeoffs - Affordances and design for fit to context and to purpose - Heuristics, principles, patterns, ..
+• Systems thinking • Techniques in system design: modeling, prototyping, visualization; components, responsibilities, interactions and mechanisms; designing boundaries, interfaces and promises; abstraction and reification, observability, .. - System qualities (scalability, reliability, availability, ...) and characterizing the design envelope - Constraints and forces: role of; identifying; ... tradeoffs - Affordances and design for fit to context and to purpose - Heuristics, principles, patterns, ..

-More Areas to Work on in Developing Technical Effectiveness - Strategies for dealing with complexity and uncertainty (e.g., separation of concerns and modularity; reversibility) - How to: enhance and support agility, flexibility, resilience, and system integrity; deal with technical debt, failures - · Sustainability, evolution and architecture transitions, feedback loops Exercise With your role in mind, add to the list above: • • • .
+More Areas to Work on in Developing Technical Effectiveness - Strategies for dealing with complexity and uncertainty (e.g., separation of concerns and modularity; reversibility) - How to: enhance and support agility, flexibility, resilience, and system integrity; deal with technical debt, failures - Sustainability, evolution and architecture transitions, feedback loops Exercise With your role in mind, add to the list above:

-• • "If software is a motorcycle, systems thinking improves the design of the bike as a whole while replacing the pipes.
+"If software is a motorcycle, systems thinking improves the design of the bike as a whole while replacing the pipes.
 Systems thinking is considering the pipes AND the bike AND the rider AND the roads I ride AND the type of riding I do AND AND the power in my engine etc.." - Diana Montalion Technical Effectiveness Context: Designing Boundaries and Interfaces Heuristics: - Don't partition by slicing through regions where high rates of information exchange are required.
-(Rechtin, 1991) - Design things to make their performance as insensitive to the unknown or uncontrollable external influence as practical.(Rechtin, 1991) - Postel's Law: be conservative in what you do, be liberal in what you accept from others (John Postel) Exercise With your role e in mind, add to the list above: .
+(Rechtin, 1991) - Design things to make their performance as insensitive to the unknown or uncontrollable external influence as practical.(Rechtin, 1991) - Postel's Law: be conservative in what you do, be liberal in what you accept from others (John Postel) Exercise With your role in mind, add to the list above:

-•

-"I wasn't the one pushing things in the wrong direction, but I should have been the one to stop it."
+"I wasn't the one pushing things in the wrong direction, but I should have been the one to stop it." -Chad Fowler Quote source: Chad Fowler (minute 23): https://developeronfire.com/podcast/developer-on-fire-096-chad-fowler-being-deliberate Strategic Effectiveness see.

--Chad Fowler

-Quote source: Chad Fowler (minute 23): https://developeronfire.com/podcast/developer-on-fire-096-chad-fowler-being-deliberate

-Strategic Effectiveness

-Develop context understanding

-- Mapping, ecosystems, value networks and differentiation

-- Technology radars, capability evolution and trends

-- Understand operating model

-- How we create value

-- How we make money(/survive)

-More Areas to Work on in Developing Strategic Effectiveness

-- Setting direction (why of purpose, and why of approaches (to be) taken, and related tools such as Wardley Maps, Operating Model Canvas, and the like)

-- Understanding culture, shifts, organizational inertia, impact of actions and strategic conversations

-Exercise

-With your role in mind, add to the list above:

-•

-•

-•

-•

-•

-•

-"Sometimes we see, and extrapolate from what we see.
 We think we see the world.
 But what we see is Trojon.
-There is an outside.

-- all that we don't see."

-- Michael Feathers

-Strategic Effectiveness

-Context: Setting direction and scope Heuristics:

-- No complex system can be optimum to all parties concerned (Rechtin, 1991)

-- ' focusing is saying "No"' Steve Jobs

-- "Some decisions are consequential and irreversible or nearly irreversible - one-way doors - and these decisions must be made methodically, carefully, slowly, with great deliberation and consultation." - Jeff Bezos
+There is an outside. - all that we don't see." - Michael Feathers • "Sometimes we see, and extrapolate from what we world.
+But what we see is Trojon.
+There is an outside. - all that we don't see." - Michael Feathers • see.
+We think we see the • Trojon.
+There is an outside. - all that we don't see." - Michael Feathers • world.
+But what we see is • - Michael Feathers • Trojon.
+There is an outside. - all that we don't see " • - Michael Feathers Strategic Effectiveness Context: Setting direction and scope Heuristics: - No complex system can be optimum to all parties concerned (Rechtin, 1991) - ' focusing is saying "No"' Steve Jobs - "Some decisions are consequential and irreversible or nearly irreversible - one-way doors - and these decisions must be made methodically, carefully, slowly, with great deliberation and consultation." - Jeff Bezos Exercise With your role in mind, add to the list above:

-Exercise

-With your role in mind, add to the list above:

-.